 The concept: The idea is to embed an array of LEDs in a circuit board that is in the shape of a fidget spinner.
 When spun, the array of LEDs would light up at certain intervals when making one revolution around the fidget spinner.
 With a persistence of vision effect, one would be able to almost draw shapes or text using light and the inherently fast rotation speed of a fidget spinner.

 Execution: To accurately could when full rotations are reached, I think the easist and most clever way to do it would be to embed a small magnet in the cap of the center bearing cap, and then place a hall-effect sensor on the circuit board near the bearing.
 Therefore, when the sensor passes by the stationary magnet and has the strongest magnetic field, we will know that this corresponds to a certain orientation of the LED array relative to the bearing cap.

 The first stage (deliverable) of this final project is to successfully get LEDs to react to a hall-effect sensor.
 This involves designing a board that combines LEDs and a hall-effect sensor, and additionally has the bearing and bearing cap with an embedded magnet.
 To break this first deliverable down, I'll start by just making a board that can detect magnetic fields and respond via serial or an indicator LED.
 Similarly, making another board with an array of LEDs in the shape of a bilobe fidget spinner with a coin battery would be another individual component to test.
 Putting these two boards together would get me pretty close to the first stage deliverable with the additional work of making the bearing caps and integrating the hall-effect sensor code with the LED array code.

-These two subcomponent boards are exactly what I'm using as my individual input and output device projects.
-During the output device week, I created an LED array board
+These two subcomponent boards are exactly what I did as my individual input and output device projects.
+During the output device week, I created an LED array board:

 Unfortunately, the hole for the 608 bearing was just a tiny bit too small.
 So that will be adjusted next time.